-In this post, I’ll outline the 5 most common mistakes we’re seeing companies make when it comes to Google Adwords account management, and offer some tips that could help you avoid these common pitfalls and help ensure that you’re getting the highest possible return on your investment in paid search.
+In this post, I’ll outline the 5 most common mistakes we’re seeing companies make when it comes to Google Ads account management, and offer some tips that could help you avoid these common pitfalls and help ensure that you’re getting the highest possible return on your investment in paid search.

 Mistake #1: Not utilizing keywords in your ad copy

 Not using keywords in your ad copy is like trying to drive your car while it’s in park… You won’t get very far!